Curious About Green Banking?

 Unfortunately, public commitments alone are not enough to stem the rise in global average temperature levels.

 To become a genuine green bank, a major bank has to completely divest its resources from fossil fuels and commit to expanding its investments in clean energy, sustainable businesses, and carbon offsets.
-It also has to disclose the carbon emissions of their funded businesses and loan portfolios for better regulation.
+It also has to disclose the carbon emissions of its funded businesses and loan portfolios for better regulation.

 Advantages of Green Banking